devgateway/www.developmentgateway.org/blog_posts/2015-11-04-find-analyze-apply-aid-data.md

 So how can we leverage these portals for better analysis and decision making?
 One of the first steps is understanding how these resources can complement, enrich, and sometimes correct each other.

 Let’s take the example of government-validated data from [Malawi’s Aid Management Platform](http://malawiaid.finance.gov.mw/portal/) (AMP), and donor-reported data from the [IATI datastore](http://datastore.iatistandard.org/docs/).
-Both are included in this [Excel download], if you’d like to follow along (note: some data processing, including currency standardization and XML to Excel conversion, has already been performed on the datasets).
+Both are included in this [Excel download]({{ site.url }}/assets/post-resources/AMP_and_IATI_data_OGP.xlsx), if you’d like to follow along (note: some data processing, including currency standardization and XML to Excel conversion, has already been performed on the datasets).

 {% inlineimage post-center 1 %}